-Yes - any charity can become involved in campaigning and in political activity which furthers or support its charitable purposes.
+Yes - any charity can become involved in campaigning and in political activity which further or support its charitable purposes.
 The activities it undertakes must be a legitimate and reasonable, and must never align itself with one political party.
+Please remember there are specific rules during an election campaign.